mrzzy/alfred/prompts/qna.md

     - Use the conversation history to provide more personalized and targeted answers, when appropriate

 Remember, your primary goal is to provide accurate, relevant, and well-structured JSON responses based on the input snippets, user prompt, and conversation context.
 Always ensure your answer is directly addressing the prompt provided, is based on the information in the given snippets, and takes into account the broader context of the conversation when prior messages are available.

+# Prior Messages
+These are prior messages, but you are to prioritize answering the User Prompt:
+{prior_messages}